Tooth Removal With Care and Compassion in San Antonio, TXDr. Robert Villarreal on Saving Jaw Bone After Extraction Read Transcript

-Extraction will always include local anesthesia, and we’ll gladly help you get comfortable using one of our sedation services.
+Extraction will always include local anesthesia, and we’ll gladly help you get comfortable using one of our sedation services at San Antonio, TX office.
 You can relax and be pain free while we extract your tooth!
 Depending on the level of sedation you choose, you could be practically asleep the whole time!

 Once you’re comfortable and the anesthesia has taken effect, we’ll perform the extraction.
 Depending on the circumstances, this can be quick or it may take a while.
 Impacted wisdom teeth are extracted in a more surgical fashion and can take more time.

 After extraction is complete, we’ll protect the socket with gauze, having you apply pressure to help stop the bleeding.
 This generally takes about thirty minutes to an hour.
 An extracted tooth can take some time to heal, usually around ten days to two weeks.

 After an extraction or tooth removal aftercare, you have a few different options to replace your missing tooth.